How to Buy Backpack

 Check for the torso and hip sizes guide on the label.
-This will tell you if it is suitable for your body frame.
+This tells you if it is suitable for your body frame.
 If you choose a larger backpack, it might not balance properly and will give you back pain.
 You might even topple over!

 Front Loading Backpack

 Almost all travel backpacks are now sold with several compartments, to help you organize your packing better.
-You may want to pack your clothes in the main section and other smaller items in the side pockets.
+You can pack your clothes in the main section and other smaller items in the side pockets.

-For a carry on travel backpack, i.e. allowed to be brought into the aircraft cabin, choose exterior compartment that is large enough to store a quart sized bag, to hold your toiletries and other liquid items.
-(You need to take them out during airport security examination).
+For a carry-on travel backpack, choose an exterior compartment that is large enough to store a quart-sized bag, to hold your toiletries and other liquid items.

 Plan Your Travel

-Now that you know how to buy a travel backpack, enjoy your shopping experience.
+Now that you know how to buy a travel backpack, click here to plan your journey well.